 Deep in the Pacific of Bass

-Several acts who appeared on the first Deepgrooves compilation returned, for example Sound Foundation, this time with Danny D (Dam Native) and Tuffy Culture on the mic; Riot Riddum Sound System, under the shortened moniker 2R2S; Nemesis Dub Systems, with Jan Hellriegel guesting on vocals; DLT, collaborating with “The Dutchman” (aka Joost Langeveld of NDS/Unitone HiFi); and Rhythm and Business, who collaborated with MC OJ and Rhythm Slave.
+Several acts who appeared on the first Deepgrooves album returned, for example, Sound Foundation, this time with Danny D (Dam Native) and Tuffy Culture on the mic; Riot Riddum Sound System, under the shortened moniker 2R2S; Nemesis Dub Systems, with Jan Hellriegel guesting on vocals; DLT, collaborating with “The Dutchman” (aka Joost Langeveld of NDS/Unitone HiFi); and Rhythm and Business, who collaborated with MC OJ and Rhythm Slave.

 Rhythm and Business also produced the Mighty Asterix tune, covering UK act Scritti Politti’s song ‘Sweetest Girl’, in a downtempo, Massive Attack style.
 There were a few Flying Nun-related acts, like Nag (Nick Roughan of the Skeptics and Bevan Sweeney of the Headless Chickens), and Viz and Chuck, featuring Rex Vizible of NRA.

 Deep In The Pacific Of Bass included a number of singles previously released by the label, such as Unitone HiFi (‘Sitting by the Phone’), Sound Foundation (‘Ram Dancehall’, released on cassette and 12", only the second time Deepgrooves would do vinyl), Mighty Asterix (‘Sweetest Girl’), and Leaders of Style (the first version of ‘No Flint, No Flame’, later remixed with a more up-tempo feel for their debut EP, with a name change to Urban Disturbance).